synacktiv/bip/doc/hexrays/astnodes.rst

 :class:`CNodeExprVar`         :class:`CNodeExprFinal`             An object representing a local variable (:class:`HxLvar`).
 None.
 :class:`CNodeExprHelper`      :class:`CNodeExprFinal`             An "helper" function: not real functions but created by hexrays.
 In particular use for intrinsic.
 None.
 :class:`CNodeExprInsn`        :class:`CNodeExprFinal`             An expression which contains a statements.
 This should never happend and is **not** implemented.
 None.
 :class:`CNodeExprType`        :class:`CNodeExprFinal`             An expression which contains a type.
-This is used for exemple with the :class:`CNodeExprSizeof` node.
+This is used for example with the :class:`CNodeExprSizeof` node.
 None.
 :class:`CNodeExprTernary`     :class:`CNodeExpr`                  A C ternary operation.
 Three expressions: :meth:`~CNodeExprTernary.cond`, :meth:`~CNodeExprTernary.expr1`, :meth:`~CNodeExprTernary.expr2`.
 C representation is ``cond ? expr1 : expr2``.
 :class:`CNodeExprCall`        :class:`CNodeExpr`                  A call to a function, this include call to function pointer.
 One expression representing the caller (:meth:`~CNodeExprCall.caller`) and several expressions corresponding to the arguments (:meth:`~CNodeExprCall.args` as a list).
 :class:`CNodeExprAsg`         :class:`CNodeExprAssignment`        C assignment operation: ``dst = src``                                                                          Two children expressions: :meth:`~CNodeExprAssignment.dst` and :meth:`~CNodeExprAssignment.src`